Welcome to Data-enhanced Investigations for Climate Change Education (DICCE)

 Though DICCE was created as a classroom resource, it is open to all members of the public.
 Everyone can access and study the rich data available on the DICCE G sites and learn from the lessons, presentations, and activities on the DICCE LE site.

-NOTE: Grant funding for DICCE ends March 31, 2015.
-As of March 31, 2015, the links and resources on this site (dicce.sri.com) continue to be operational and up-to-date, but after that any updates and enhancements to DICCE will be at dicce.org.
-That site contains the DICCE Learning Environment resource and will be the location of updated DICCE content and announcements.
+NOTE: Grant funding for DICCE ended March 31, 2015.
+Now that March 31, 2015 has passed, the links and resources on this site (dicce.sri.com) continue to be operational, but any updates and enhancements to DICCE are being placed at dicce.org.
+That site contains the DICCE Learning Environment resource.
+For such materials, go to the Blog page there or browse for new curriculum projects.
+The links to these resources are in the right panel, called "Menu."